Frequently asked questions about Fraser Coast vegetation

 How much native vegetation cover is left in the Fraser Coast local government region?

-As at 2015, remnant remaining in Fraser Coast was 64.8% of the pre-clearing area.
-SourceRemnant regional ecosystems vegetation in Queensland.
+As at 2017, remnant remaining in Fraser Coast was 64.8% of the pre-clearing area.
+SourceRemnant vegetation cover by local government area.
 A large part of the region is either National Park (i.e. Fraser Island) or State Forest (Wongi, St Marys, Glenbar etc).
 Year on year the remnant area is still slowly declining.

 How many plant species have been identified in the Fraser Coast region?